pingcap/tidb-operator/deploy/gcp/README.md

 terraform apply
 ```

+When you run `terraform apply`, you may be asked to set three environment variables for the terraform script to run if you don't export them in advance.
+See [Configure Terraform](#configure-terraform) for details.

 ## Access the database

 After `terraform apply` is successful, the TiDB cluster can be accessed by SSHing into the bastion machine and connecting via MySQL: